Witnessing Quantum Incompatibility Structures in High-Dimensional Multimeasurement Systems

 We firstly utilize the type-\Rmnum{2} spontaneous parametric downconversion (SPDC) process to set up a heralded single-photon source, which generates orthogonally polarized single photon pairs.
 After a dichroic mirror (DM) removing the pump light, a polarization beam splitter (PBS) is set to separate the photons, with horizontally polarized photons coupled into a single-mode fiber (SMF) for quantum prepare-and-measure scenarios, while vertically polarized photons serve as a coincidence trigger.
 After passing through the SMF, the horizontally polarized photons are manipulated by the first spatial light modulator (SLM1) displayed with computer-generated holograms (CGHs) to prepare required quantum states \cite{bolduc2013exact}.
 We use two 200~mm lenses L3 and L4 to constitute a $4f$ system, which helps image the plane of SLM1 to that of the second spatial light modulator (SLM2).
 SLM2 is displayed with CGHs to measure the quantum states and the output photons are coupled to the SMF by a two 300~mm lenses L5 and L6.
 Finally, we connect the two SMFs to two single-photon avalanche detectors (SPDs), whose outputs are subsequently fed into a coincidence circuit with a coincidence time window of $1$ ns.

-Specifically, we choose $l=-2,0,2$ modes to construct a set of four MUBs in a qutrit system, and it is worth noting that coherent light cannot be used to replace the single-photon source, because it cannot exactly generate the required single party qutrit states in the QSD protocol.
+Specifically, we choose $l=-2,0,2$ modes to construct a set of four MUBs in a qutrit system, and it is worth noting that coherent light cannot be used to replace the single-photon source, because it cannot exactly generate the required single party qutrit states in the QSDP.

-Next we explain how to simulate noisy MUB measurements using actual noise.
+Next we explain how to perform noisy MUB measurements using actual noise.
 We put two independent light sources after SLMs to ensure the noise is not affected by the mode generated.
 The light sources are composed of two variable-intensity LEDs and are set before two SPDs, respectively, to realize the independent adjustment of the noise proportions entering each single photon detector.
 This is done by changing the brightness of the LEDs to control the total number of photons scattered into the detectors.

-We test the fidelity of the eigenstates of four MUBs and the average of fidelity is $F = 0.9873 \pm 0.0004 $ (see S4 in Supplemental Material).
+We test the fidelity of the eigenstates of four MUBs and the average of fidelity is $F = 0.9873 \pm 0.0004 $~\cite{SM}.
 Table~\ref{tab:table1} displays our experimental results and Figure.~\ref{G3} displays a geometrical illustration for results in Table~\ref{tab:table1}.
-Note that, the $n$-wise compatibility structure is an irregular geometry as shown in Fig.~\ref{fig1}.(a), and in Figure.~\ref{G3} we use a sphere as a simplified model to represent the convex hull of compatibility structures.
+Note that, the $n$-wise CS is an irregular geometry as shown in Fig.~\ref{fig1}(a), and in Figure.~\ref{G3} we use a sphere as a simplified model to represent the convex hull of CSs.

-The results for symmetrical genuine $3$-wise incompatibility seems the same but they differ when the accuracy comes to $0.0001$.
-Our experimental results closely match the theoretical predictions, which demonstrates the feasibility of our method for testing genuine $n$-wise incompatibility in high-dimensional systems.
-Furthermore, our method provides an intuitive and direct tool for a deeper understanding of quantum incompatibility structures in high-dimensional multi-measurements scenarios.
+Our experimental results closely match the theoretical predictions, which demonstrates the feasibility of our method for witnessing QISs in HDMMS.
+From the respective of resource theories, QIS can be seen as a kind of resources which is necessary for various quantum information tasks and we witness the QIS resources in HDMMS.